-Welcome to DelCampo International School's office of Curriculum and Teacher Development.
-Last January, I started working with the teachers, staff, and principals developing curricula, providing professional development, and assessing different educational programs to enhance your children's learning.
+Welcome to DelCampo School's office of Curriculum and Instruction.
+At the Curriculum Office, I work with teachers, staff, and principals developing curricula, providing professional development, and assessing different educational programs to enhance your children's learning.
 Our school provides high quality bilingual education, where up to date technology and research-based educational methods integrate to promote and enhance learning in an environment where discovery, experimentation, and reflection are encouraged and nurtured.

 Our teachers work closely with their students to achieve learning outcomes that are preparing them to efficiently perform in higher education institutions and in life.
-Teachers utilize the most current research-based educational methodologies in order to successfully assist our students become life-long learners.
-At the office we work together to see your child thrive academically and be prepared for college.
-We monitor your children's progress and the teachers input in the classroom to attain successful learning progress.
+Teachers utilize the most current research-based educational methodologies in order to successfully assist our students in becoming life-long learners.
+At the office, we work together to see your child thrives academically and be prepared for college.
+We monitor your children's progress and the teachers input in the classroom to attain successful learning progressions.

 To learn more about what we do, please feel free to contact us any time.
 We are here to serve and improve education.
 We very much appreciate your input; therefore we can provide you with a better service.